Djokovic tops Monfils in Madrid in his 'best' match of year - NewsBreak

 Djokovic tops Monfils in Madrid in his 'best' match of year

-Trying to regain his best form after a slow start to the season, Djokovic looked sharp in his opener at the Madrid Open on Tuesday, defeating Gael Monfils 6-3, 6-2 to advance to a third-round match against Andy Murray.
+Trying to regain his best form after a slow start to the season, Djokovic looked sharp in his opening match at the Madrid Open on Tuesday, defeating Gael Monfils 6-3, 6-2 to advance to the third round.

 “I would probably rate it as the best performance of the year.
 I felt very good on the court," the top-ranked Djokovic said after saving all five break points he faced and converting the three he had against the 21st-ranked Frenchman.